 his time on the Liaison Group.
 This was agreed by all Members of the Group.

+item 3: Update on site improvements

 RH: Provided an update on the following matters:

 New signs at the Old Boys Rugby Ground (new signs advising drivers to please leave quietly; 5:15pm gates closing time.